Maximum Likelihood Reinforcement Learning

 Evaluation on math benchmarks.
 MaxRL consistently Pareto dominates GRPO: similar or better pass@1 and improved pass@k.
 Improved coverage means achieving the same pass@k requires 2.3× – 19.2× fewer samples than GRPO.

-Gradient Norm & Training Dynamics Analysis
+Training Dynamics Analysis

 Besides performance metrics, MaxRL exhibits different optimization dynamics.
 Most notably, it produces stronger gradients on harder prompts, and also leads to a larger fraction of prompts with at least one correct rollout during training.